pantheon-systems/documentation/source/content/guides/custom-upstream/03-edit-custom-upstream.md

 anchorid: edit-custom-upstream
 ---

-This section provides steps to edit the settings of an existing Custom Upstream.
+This section provides information on editing an existing Custom Upstream.

 ## Change Custom Upstream Name or Description